Codfish Island / Whenua Hou: History and names

 The island is one of many geographic features in New Zealand to have a dual place name, consisting of the English and Māori names separated by a slash.
-The English name "Codfish Island" refers to the endemic blue cod, which is fished commercially in surrounding waters by trapping in baited pots.
+The English name "Codfish Island" refers to the endemic blue cod.

-The Māori name "Whenua Hou" means "new land", which dates back to the early days of European settlement in New Zealand.
+The island was named Pegasus Island in 1808 by whaler Eber Bunker after sealers had landed there and began European habitation.
+By 1824 it was known as both Codfish Island and Whenua Hou.
+The Māori name "Whenua Hou" means "new land".
+In about 1815 a mixed-race settlement of sealers and Māori women was established there.
 Responding to concerns and allegations that local Māori women were being harassed by sealers on nearby Stewart Island, the local Ngāi Tahu rangatira, Honekai, designated Whenua Hou as the site of a new mixed race settlement where early Europeans could live with their Māori wives under his protection.
 This encouraged sealers, such as Thomas Chaseland to move to Whenua Hou, alleviating the issues which their presence had caused on nearby Stewart Island and making Whenua Hou one of the first permanent mixed Māori and European settlements in the region.

+The Department of Conservation sought to create a plan to conserve the island's cultural and historic sites.
+In 2007 an investigation into the history and archaeology of the island was undertaken by Angela Middleton, Ian Smith and Atholl Anderson.
+Field investigations were carried out over two weeks and included a survey of possible sites of human activity as well as detailed investigations and excavation in Sealers Bay, the only site of human occupation.
+Evidence of pre-European Māori settlement in the form of stone artefacts and middens containing fish, bird and mammal bones was found.
+Historic artefacts such as clay pipes, ceramics, metal objects and glass bottles and house sites were also found.
+Two phases of settlement were determined by radiocarbon dating.
+The first was from the 13th–15th century, indicating settlement during the Māori occupation of New Zealand, and the second was historic 19th century occupation from about 1800 to 1830.

 Wildlife

 Codfish Island / Whenua Hou is home to southern short-tailed bats, kākā, fernbirds, red-fronted and yellow-crowned parakeet (both referred to as kākāriki), Pacific black ducks and a recently introduced population of mōhua.

 The island has been identified as an Important Bird Area by BirdLife International because of its significance as a breeding site for several species of seabirds, including Fiordland and yellow-eyed penguins, and mottled, Cook's and Whenua Hou diving petrels.
+Snares Island snipes have been translocated to Whenua Hou.